electric-eloquence/fepper/README.md

 Similarly, generic modifications to UI styles can be added to `source/_styles/pattern-scaffolding.css`.
-(The file is named this way to adhere to <a href="https://patternlab.io/docs/using-pattern-states/" target="_blank"> the Pattern Lab documentation on pattern states</a>.
+(The file is named this way to adhere to the Pattern Lab documentation on pattern states.
 It should not be relied on for pattern scaffolding.)

 View All markup can also be overridden by copying the .mustache files in